Any-Card-Game/ShufflySharp/ShuffleInformation/documents/thoughts.md

 			* ssh to start and stop servers
 			* maybe get rid of rusty old serveradmin
 		* upload to one location, have it send to the apporpriate servers
-		* complicated dockable window system
+		* complicated vs-like dockable window system
 		* game config items
 			* players can drop
 			* join in the middle